Hillsboro Beach, Florida

-Hillsboro Beach, officially the Town of Hillsboro Beach, is a town in Broward County, Florida, United States.
+Hillsboro Beach is a town in Broward County, Florida, United States.
 The town is part of the Miami metropolitan area.
 Its population was 1,987 at the 2020 census.

 History

-The town was named for the Earl of Hillsborough, who received large grants of land from the King of England while Florida was an English possession.
+Hillsboro Beach was named for the Earl of Hillsborough, who received large grants of Florida's land from the English Crown while it was part of East Florida, a British colonial possession.

+The first permanent structure built was the Hillsboro Inlet Lighthouse, in 1907.
+But it wasn't until 1922, when Herbert L. Malcolm bought the land next to it and built a school.
+In 1925, the school into a hotel, which became the Hillsboro Club.

+The Town of Hillsboro Beach was incorporated as a municipality on June 12, 1939, but remained inactive until March 4, 1947, when it was officially incorporated by a special act of the Florida Legislature, and reincorporated in 1969.

+The current town hall was built in 1955.
+Before that, it was a tiny wooden building that would use Cap's Place to make and receive phone calls, especially during WWII.

 The 3.2 mi strip along Florida State Road A1A is officially known as "Hillsboro Mile" in the town's boundaries, and it's the only main road in town.
 Because this is the only main public road, it is aligned with the residents' mansions and commonly called "Millionaires' Mile" by both local residents and visitors alike.
 Its own official motto also notes this by referring to it as "Florida's Magnificent Mile".

 Since the town's earliest years, the population doubles during wintertime.

 Geography

-The approximate coordinates for the Town of Hillsboro Beach is located at (26.293857, –80.078243).
-It is located in northeastern Broward County, along the Atlantic Ocean.
+The Town of Hillsboro Beach is located in northeastern Broward County, along the Atlantic Ocean.

 Hillsboro Beach is on the south end of the barrier island locally known as Deerfield Beach Island or Deerfield Cay.

-It is adjacent to the following municipalities: